maceng4/Cellector/README.md

 - ensure we can edit parameters of simple blob detection
 - test simple blob detection using thalamus test image AND preprocessing steps

+next step: lets generate a training set.
+This program will have the use click on a cell and save the cell as a PNG (cell plus XbyX bounding box).

 -----------